 Amanda Warren, Reserve Manager

-You will also have the opportunity to participate in a work placement in a local animal care setting and previous students experienced a two-week trip to South Africa as part of the Turing Scheme where they took part in game counts, night drives and animal management with rangers on a wildlife reserve.
+You will also benefit from completing work placements in local animal care settings including Africa Alive, Norfolk Wildlife Trust, dog rescue centres, local vet practices, charities, conservation trusts and animal sanctuaries.
+Previous students also experienced a two-week trip to South Africa as part of the Turing Scheme where they took part in game counts, night drives and animal management with rangers.

 Why study with us: